aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/ireplacingcallback/_index.md

 ---
 title: IReplacingCallback
+linktitle: IReplacingCallback
 second_title: Aspose.Words for Java API Reference
-description: Implement this interface if you want to have your own custom method called during a find and replace operation.
+description: Implement this interface if you want to have your own custom method called during a find and replace operation in Java.
 type: docs
-weight: 660
+weight: 662
 url: /java/com.aspose.words/ireplacingcallback/
 ---
 ```